Loab

-Loab (/ˈləʊb/ LOBE) is a fictional character that Twitter user Supercomposite has claimed to have discovered with an unspecified text-to-image AI model in April 2022.
-The user described it as an unexpectedly emergent property of the software, saying they discovered it when asking the model to produce something "as different from the prompt as possible".
+Loab (/ˈləʊb/ LOBE) is a fictional character that artist and writer Steph Maj Swanson has claimed to have discovered with a text-to-image AI model in April 2022.
+In a viral Twitter thread, Swanson described it as an unexpectedly emergent property of the software, saying they discovered it when asking the model to produce something "as different from the prompt as possible".

 History

-Swedish-based musician and artist Supercomposite has said they first generated these images in April 2022 by using the algorithmic technique of "negative prompt weights" accessing latent space, the initial prompt – 'Brando::-1', requesting the opposite of actor Marlon Brando – generated a "skyline logo" with cryptic lettering.
-Attempting to generate the opposite of this image using the prompt "DIGITA PNTICS skyline logo::-1" yielded what Supercomposite described as "off-putting images, all of the same devastated-looking older woman with defined triangles of rosacea(?) on her cheeks".
-Supercomposite nicknamed the character "Loab", after one of the generated images resembled an album cover that included the printed word "loab".
+The Sweden-based artist Steph Maj Swanson said that they first generated these images in April 2022 by using the algorithmic technique of "negative prompt weights" accessing latent space.
+The initial prompt - 'Brando::-1', requesting the opposite of actor Marlon Brando - generated a "skyline logo" with cryptic lettering.
+Attempting to generate the opposite of this image using the prompt "DIGITA PNTICS skyline logo::-1" yielded what Swanson described as "off-putting images, all of the same devastated-looking older woman with defined triangles of rosacea(?) on her cheeks".
+Swanson nicknamed the character "Loab", after one of the generated images resembled an album cover that included the printed word "loab".

-Supercomposite says that using the image as a prompt for further images produced increasingly violent and gory results.
-Supercomposite speculated that something about the image could be "adjacent to extremely gory and macabre imagery in the distribution of the AI's world knowledge".
-Supercomposite says that when they combined images of Loab with other pictures, the subsequent results consistently return an image including Loab, regardless of how much distortion they added to the prompts to try and remove her visage.
-Supercomposite speculated that the latent space region of the AI map that Loab is located in, in addition to being near gruesome imagery, must be isolated enough that any combinations with other images could only use Loab from her area and no related images due to its isolation.
-After enough crossbreeding of images and dilution attempts, Supercomposite was able to eventually generate images without Loab, but found that crossbreeding those diluted images would also eventually lead to a version of Loab to reappear in the resulting images.
+Swanson says that using the image as a prompt for further images produced increasingly violent and gory results.
+Swanson speculated that something about the image could be "adjacent to extremely gory and macabre imagery in the distribution of the AI's world knowledge".
+Swanson says that when they combined images of Loab with other pictures, the subsequent results consistently return an image including Loab, regardless of how much distortion they added to the prompts to try and remove her visage.
+Swanson speculated that the latent space region of the AI map that Loab is located in, in addition to being near gruesome imagery, must be isolated enough that any combinations with other images could only use Loab from her area and no related images due to its isolation.
+After enough crossbreeding of images and dilution attempts, Swanson was able to eventually generate images without Loab, but found that crossbreeding those diluted images would also eventually lead to a version of Loab to reappear in the resulting images.

-Supercomposite has said that "for various reasons" they are declining to disclose the software used to create the images.
+Swanson has said that "for various reasons" they are declining to disclose the software used to create the images.
 Loab has been referred to as the "first AI-generated cryptid" and as such has gone viral.
-Despite hyping up the cryptid nature of the discovery in their wording, Supercomposite admitted that "Loab isn't really haunted, of course", but noted that the mythos that has sprung up around the AI-generated character has gone beyond their initial involvement.
-Also, since more images of Loab are being made by other artists now, future AIs will use those images as a part of their latent space maps, making her an innate part of the internet landscape now, with Supercomposite adding "If we want to get rid of her, it’s already too late."
+Despite hyping up the cryptid nature of the discovery in their wording, Swanson admitted that "Loab isn't really haunted, of course", but noted that the mythos that has sprung up around the AI-generated character has gone beyond their initial involvement.
+Also, since more images of Loab are being made by other artists now, future AIs will use those images as a part of their latent space maps, making her an innate part of the internet landscape now, with Swanson adding "If we want to get rid of her, it’s already too late."